balaji1974/python-and-machinelearning/08 - SciKit-Learn/README.md

 For more resources on evaluating a machine learning model, be sure to check out the following resources:
 ----------------------------------------------------------
-Scikit-Learn documentation for metrics and scoring (quantifying the quality of predictions) https://scikit-learn.org/stable/modules/model_evaluation.html
+scikit-learn documentation for metrics and scoring (quantifying the quality of predictions) https://scikit-learn.org/stable/modules/model_evaluation.html

 Beyond Accuracy: Precision and Recall by Will Koehrsen